 Commuter Alternative Program (CAP)

-If you are committed to cycling to campus and will not be purchasing an on-campus parking permit, please register for the Commuter Alternative Program (CAP)!
+If you live off campus and will not be purchasing an on-campus parking permit, please register for the Commuter Alternative Program (CAP)!
 It's free, and members receive several benefits and perks!

 UNC has lots of bike racks around campus.
 Click here to download a PDF map of bike rack locations.
 If there is an area that could benefit from placement of bike racks or additional bike racks, please use this form to submit a request.

 Explore the interactive bike map to easily find bike racks, showers, bike lanes and the bike pump location.

 Map My Ride to Work